ahnpj/soc-analyst-portfolio/labs/log-analysis/Lab01-python-log-parsing-and-security-analysis/Lab01-python-log-parsing-and-security-analysis.md

 ```

 ## Findings

+This made it immediately clear which users were performing suspicious operations.
+CloudTrail logs are verbose, but Python handles JSON cleanly, making it straightforward to surface risky behavior.

 - alice performed a privileged action: **AttachUserPolicy**
 - bob executed **DeleteTrail**, which is highly suspicious.

 ## What I Learned
 CloudTrail JSON parsing is simple in Python and quickly reveals dangerous IAM behavior.
+Even tiny CloudTrail datasets reflect security patterns.
+IAM actions like attaching new policies or deleting trails are high-signal indicators worth alerting on.

 </details>